Ivy Raider ‘Moneyball for Gunnery’

 Master Gunner Impact on Q1 Probability

-MGs in their company increases.
-Crews in companies with two platform-trained MGs were 26 percentage points
+in their company increases.
+Crews in companies with two platform-trained MGs were 26 percentage points more

-require ensuring that companies have at least two personnel trained in this capacity, as the second trained
+ensuring that companies have at least two personnel trained in this capacity, as the second trained MG could

-MG could bring a greater proportional gain to the overall operational success.
-This result underscores the
+bring a greater proportional gain to the overall operational success.
+This result underscores the importance of

 Stryker Embedded Trainer Impact on Q1 Probability

-gunners to rehearse engagements.
-We collected this data from crews that self-reported meeting embedded
+to rehearse engagements.
+We collected this data from crews that self-reported meeting embedded trainer

-trainer requirements prior to gunnery.
-Figure 4 illustrates the substantial positive correlation between
+requirements prior to gunnery.
+Figure 4 illustrates the substantial positive correlation between Stryker

-Stryker embedded trainer use and Q1 probability.
-It highlights two critical factors in qualification
+embedded trainer use and Q1 probability.
+It highlights two critical factors in qualification success: practice

-success: practice and preparation.
-Crews that reported regularly using the embedded trainer prior to gunnery
+and preparation.
+Crews that reported regularly using the embedded trainer prior to gunnery had a 20-percentage

-had a 20-percentage point greater chance of achieving a Q1, increasing from approximately 25 to 45 percent.
+point greater chance of achieving a Q1, increasing from approximately 25 to 45 percent.
+These findings reinforce

 Figure 4 — Relationship Between Embedded Trainer Use and Crew Q1 Probability